polyverse-appsec/sara/README.md

 ```

 * Overtime `Sara` ought to be able to make requests to [`node-boost-api`](https://github.com/polyverse-appsec/boost-node-api) to get the file IDs for the uploaded files

+## Ops

+### Adding/Updating Deployment Environment Variables

+Vercel allows for the management of [environment variables from the cloud](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables#environment-variables-on-vercel).
+When you need to add or update environment variables for the Vercel deployments do so through the configuration/settings for a `Deployment.` After doing so announce to others that the environment variables have been updated and that they need to update their own local environment variables by running `vercel env pull`.

 ## Features